Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions

 Models that incorporate such features are not actionable.}.
 Interpretability suffered due to a multitude of factors.
-First, the winning models were based on complex ensemble methods (for example, random forests and gradient boosting).
-Second, these methods employed a large number of covariates (the best model had nearly 340), which hurt the model parsimony.
-After careful analysis,~\cite{Erdman2016} proposed a linear model based on 25 covariates---LRS is the prediction from this model.
-While this model suffered in terms of predictive accuracy compared to the black-box machine learning methods, it was highly interpretable and led to useful actionable insights.
-For example, \cite{Erdman2016} highlights three different block-groups (Columbia Heights, Trinidad, Anacostia) in the District of Columbia that have similar LRS (predictions) but their characteristics vary, indicating a need for different actions to increase self-response.
+First, the winning models were based on complex ensemble methods (e.g., random forests and gradient boosting).
+Second, these methods employed many covariates (the best model had nearly 340), which hurt the model parsimony.
+After careful analysis,~\cite{Erdman2016} proposed a linear model based on 25 covariates -- LRS is the prediction from this model.
+While this model suffered loss in predictive accuracy compared to the black-box machine learning methods, it was highly interpretable and led to useful actionable insights.
+For example, Erdman and Bates highlight three different block groups (Columbia Heights, Trinidad, Anacostia) in the District of Columbia that have similar LRS predictions, but their characteristics vary, indicating a need for different actions to increase self-response.
 Columbia Heights has a large Hispanic population, suggesting they could benefit from forms and advertising in Spanish.
-Anacostia has a stable population (low relocation to the region) and hence could benefit from community partnerships.
-On the other hand, Trinidad is characterized as a region in transition with high mobility of young population.
-This area could potentially benefit from web-based advertisements for internet-based response from the tech-savvy younger population.
+Anacostia has a stable population (with a low relocation rate to the region) and could benefit from community partnerships.
+On the other hand, Trinidad is characterized as a region in transition with high mobility of the young population.
+This area could benefit from web-based advertisements for internet-based responses from the tech-savvy younger population.